 Leo Tolstoy once wrote, “Happy families are all alike; every unhappy family is unhappy in its own way.”
 I believe that the same is true for sleep.

-In the second section, I go through the natural sleep remedies that really work.
+In the second section, I go through the natural sleep remedies that really work for me.
 They all improved my sleep in some way, though one had some pretty bad side effects.
 Keep in mind that these are my own individual results.
 I cannot guarantee that your experiences will be the same as mine.

 Radical Relaxation Central is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 My Sleep Story: Tired But Can’t Sleep

 Ever since I can remember, I have always had trouble with sleep.
 I was the kid that never wanted to go to sleep.

 I always fought my parents against bedtime.
 Every night was a struggle.
 Even when I did get into bed on time, I would often lay awake for a couple of hours, feeling too restless to fall asleep.

 If my nights were tough, my mornings were even more of a struggle.
 I didn’t want to wake up, I didn’t want to eat breakfast, and I definitely didn’t want to go to school.

 The inability to fall asleep was having an impact on my grades and my happiness as a young child.

 When I was in the third grade, I got more into reading and would read a book in bed while I was supposed to sleep.
 It certainly helped with the boredom and restlessness at night, but terrible headaches began to plague me daily.
 By the end of that year, I gave up my reading habit.